poetic/accounts-passwordless/README.md

 });
 ```

 `Accounts.sendLoginSms` is the function that will use twilio with your credentials to send a message to the phone (number) passed.
 This also expects a `user._id` so that the newly generated auth token can be set on that user.

 The customMessage should contain one place in the string where `"[code]"` will be replaced by the value of the actual code generated internally.
 The placement of this does not matter but the string must contain that in order for the code to be replaced.

 If no custom string is passed then a default message will be sent with the code.

-Once that Method has ran a user will be sent the text message to the phone number provided.
+Once that Method has ran, a user will be sent the text message to the phone number provided.
 Afterwards you can now log the user in with the code that was sent with a bit of clientside event code.
 Another example of this would look like:

 ```
 Template.login.events({